Financial & Insurance

 financial-formsDental Insurance

-While many people think their dental insurance "covers everything," most plans have some restrictions – either in the amount they pay or in the services "covered."
-Since our offices work with hundreds of insurance plans, it is impossible for our team members to know the details of your plan.
-We have no control over how much of our fees or which services are covered by your plan.
-Since your plan coverage and benefits are contracted between you, your employer and the insurance company, it is your responsibility to know your plan.
-Please understand that we cannot, as a third party, become involved in insurance negotiations.
-This is your responsibility.
+Dental insurance can be thought of as a discount plan or a coupon.
+Some services are fully covered, some are partially discounted, and others may not be covered at all.
+While many believe their dental insurance "covers everything," most plans come with restrictions—either in the amount they pay or the services they include.
+Since our offices work with hundreds of different insurance plans, it is impossible for our team to know the specifics of yours.
+We have no control over which services are covered or how much of our fees your plan will pay.
+Because your coverage and benefits are determined by agreements between you, your employer, and the insurance company, it is your responsibility to understand your plan.
+Please remember that we cannot get involved in insurance negotiations as a third party.
+That is up to you.

 Our doctors' treatment recommendations are based on what they believe is in your child's best interest rather than on what your insurance covers.

 If your child needs treatment other than routine/preventive care, we will give you a written fee estimate.
 This allows you to contact your insurance company to determine your benefits.
-If the estimated fee is more than $500.00, we will file a predetermination-of-benefits form for you.
+If the estimated fee exceeds $500.00, we will file a predetermination-of-benefits form for you.

 As a courtesy, we file your insurance claims and make every effort to help you with your insurance.
-However, you are responsible for any fees not paid by your insurance as well as keeping us informed of any insurance changes, such as policy name, insurance company address or a change of employment.
+However, you are responsible for any fees not paid by your insurance and for keeping us informed of any insurance changes, such as policy name, insurance company address, or change of employment.

 Facts you should know about dental insurance: